 - SGFs are welcome to propose ideas for new groups or workshops.

 - Complete 30 hours of training.

-- Facilitate at least one 8-12 week support group for primary or secondary survivors of sexual violence each year after completion of training.
+- At least one 6-10 week support group for primary or secondary survivors of sexual violence, and

-- Prior Companion training, mental health training, and/or group facilitation experience preferred.
+- Prior OCRCC Companion training, mental health training, and/or group facilitation experience preferred.